IX. FACULTY RESEARCH

 In the process of their research, Rice University faculty, research staff, postdoctoral fellows, graduate students, and undergraduate students, inevitably make a record of their methods, approaches and findings, known broadly as research data.
 The university and the researchers have certain rights and responsibilities pertaining to the management of that data.

+Research data must also be preserved for various compliance reasons, such as to effectively support related claims for the protection of intellectual property and explain concerns about questionable practices (e.g., authorship disputes, research misconduct, conflicts of interest).
 The details of this policy and an outline of procedures that a principal investigator must follow are found in Policy 308: Research Data Management.

 4. The University's Name and Trademarks